 The republican faction of the Jacobin club, which had grown in size and outspokenness since the flight to Varennes, issued a similar petition.
 The “outraged nation”, this petition warned, “cannot entrust its interests and the reins of its empire to a perfidious, traitorous fugitive”.

-On the morning of Sunday, July 17th, a crowd began to assemble on the Champ de Mars (‘Field of Mars’), a huge parade ground on the western fringe of Paris, where the Eiffel Tower now stands.
+On the morning of Sunday July 17th, a crowd began to assemble on the Champ de Mars (‘Field of Mars’), a huge parade ground on the west of the south bank, where the Eiffel Tower now stands.
 The second Fête de la Fédération, an annual celebration of the storming of the Bastille and the achievements of the revolution, had been held there three days before.

 Now, several thousand people were gathering on the Champ de Mars in defiance of the National Constituent Assembly, which had decreed that “no club or society could meet without a certificate”.
 Those assembled heard speeches from radical orators while around 6,000 people signed or put their mark to the Republican petitions.